 Clearly, the GNWT position is a major threat to DFN interests.
-It is worth noting that the GNWT did not mention its position regarding ownership of 45% of the Dehcho until very recently.
+It is worth noting that the GNWT did not mention its position regarding ownership of more than 80% of open land in the Dehcho until very recently.
 It was never mentioned during the 1999-2001 negotiations on the Framework Agreement, nor was it ever mentioned during the land use planning process which began in 2001.
-Nor did they mention this policy in 2006 or 2007 during debate on the draft land use plan or the negotiation of new terms of reference for the Land Use Planning Committee
+Nor did they mention this policy in 2006 or 2007 during debate on the draft land use plan or the negotiation of new terms of reference for the Land Use Planning Committee.